 More info about it: Zuiderzeelicht

-Gouda bij Kaarslicht – Gouda by Candlelight
+7. Gouda bij Kaarslicht – Gouda by Candlelight

 This is not a festival, but a beautiful tradition in Gouda, a moment you can share with the locals.
-Since 1956, the city has gathered in the main square to light up the Christmas tree, which is donated each year by its sister city, Kongsberg in Norway.
+Since 1956, the city has gathered to light up the Christmas tree, which is donated each year by its sister city, Kongsberg in Norway.
 Cutting down the tree that will be sent to Gouda is an important ceremony in Kongsberg, often attended by the mayor and local schoolchildren, who sing songs and toast marshmallows around a campfire.

-In 2025, Gouda by Candlelight takes place on 12 December, starting at 7:00 PM.
+In 2026, Gouda by Candlelight takes place on Friday 11 December, with the ceremony at the tree at 7:00 PM.

 More info about it: Gouda bij Kaarslicht

-De Lumineuze Nachten (The Luminous Nights) at Kasteel De Haar
+8. De Lumineuze Nachten (The Luminous Nights) at Kasteel De Haar

 De Haar Castle is the largest castle in the Netherlands, looking straight out of a fairy tale, with its gorgeous gates, drawing bridges, moats and towers and its location in the middle of a large park, with lakes, rose gardens and forests.
 De Lumineuze Nachten offers a unique experience: the castle grounds are illuminated and come alive with stories told through colourful projections.
 They call it ”the largest open-air cinema in the Netherlands”.